myrtleTree33/transfers-system/README.md

 Transfers System is a template for a web application that allows users to transfer money between accounts.
 This template is built using the TransfersSystem API and is designed to be a starting point for developers to build their own applications.

+## Features

+The TransfersSystem Template Starter includes the following features:

+- Nix for virtualised local development
+- Docker for containerisation
+- Gorm for database management
+- Mockery for mocking
+- GORM for database ORM
+- Goose for database migrations
+- Air for live reloading
+- Postman for API testing
+- Swagger for API documentation
+- CORS for cross-origin resource sharing

 ## Installation

 To install the TransfersSystem Template Starter, you will need to have a working installation of Docker, Git and Devbox (Virtual environment based off Nix-Shell).